 Effective March 6, 2020, CMS expanded the telehealth benefit on a temporary and emergency basis under the 1135 waiver authority and Coronavirus Preparedness and Response Supplemental Appropriations Act.
 What this means to you as a physician (or other healthcare practitioner) is that Medicare will pay for office, hospital and other visits that are provided via telehealth services.
 Previously, seniors who lived in rural areas and were seen at certified sites were the only ones covered for this benefit.
 Unless indicated, the codes can apply to new patients as well as established patients under the 1135 waiver.

-Telehealth and telemedicine services refer to a virtual healthcare visit where a physician and patient exchange medical information via technology that includes both video and audio exchanged at the same time.
+Telehealth and telehealth services refer to a virtual healthcare visit where a physician and patient exchange medical information via technology that includes both video and audio exchanged at the same time.
 This technology helps a patient to improve their health condition without having to go into a physical office and for the physician, these visits are paid the same as an in-person visit.
 Other healthcare practitioners who can provide telehealth services include nurse practitioners, clinical psychologists, and licensed clinical social workers.

-Telemedicine Codes and Therapy Notes
+Telehealth Codes and Therapy Notes

 For billing purposes, there are three types of Medicare virtual care visits – telehealth, virtual and e-visits.
 Also note under the 1135 waiver that the HHS Office of the Inspector General (OIG) gives healthcare providers the flexibility to reduce or waive any patient copays or cost-sharing for telehealth visits paid by federal healthcare programs.
 The complete list of telehealth codes can be found here but we have broken down the highlights for you below.